-I had sooo many earrings that I thought I needed to declutter them.
-I had an “excessive amount” so I thought I need to get rid of a lot of them.
+I had so many earrings that I thought I needed to declutter them.
+I had an “excessive amount” so I thought I need to get them out of home which is why I hired https://onestopselfstorage.com/toldeo-ohio/.
 I’m sad I got rid of so many, because the truth is – they ALL brought me joy!
 Same goes for tea towels.
 They bring me intense joy and even though I have more than I need, I don’t want to get rid of them!

 If there is something that you really aren’t sure about keeping or getting rid of, try seeing if someone else wants to buy it.
 It’s amazing how getting money for something can make it seem worth it to get rid of it.
 We sold a lot of things online.
 I mean A LOT.
 At one point we had $1,800 in an envelope from things we sold on Craigslist and Facebook Marketplace.
 And we even had someone ask if we were getting a divorce because it looked like we were selling everything we own. #notkidding #nowthatisfunny